alexandredorc/Projet_LARM/README.md

 This project aims to make the robot explore in autonomous his environment and detects bottles in it.

+[Here](https://www.youtube.com/watch?v=ZDZ-YXfHlzc) is the video presentation (in French) of the results of this project:

 # Composition of the package

 ## scripts : We use 6 scripts.
 3 of them start a node.